gbragafibra/whatislife/lit.md

 - Kauffman, S. A., & Roli, A. (2021).
 Beyond the Newtonian paradigm: a statistical mechanics of emergence. arXiv preprint arXiv:2106.15271.

+- Weber, A., & Varela, F. J. (2002).
+Life after Kant: Natural purposes and the autopoietic foundations of biological individuality.
+Phenomenology and the cognitive sciences, 1(2), 97-125.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.